 Have you long had dreams of becoming a hotelier?
 If so, you're on the right page.

-There are several factors to consider before turning your dream of running a hotel can become a reality, and with 8 simple steps, we're here to guide you along the way.
+There are several factors to consider before turning your dream of opening a hotel can become a reality.
+With 8 simple steps, we're here to guide you along the way.

 In the guide below, we'll review the most pressing questions around how to open a hotel, including how to carry out market research, come up with a concept, secure funding and create a stellar business plan to ensure your hotel succeeds.
 Ready, set, go...